KxSystems/docs-v1/docs/about/thissite.md

 This site is the successor to the Mediawiki site – which for now can still be found at <http://code.kx.com/wiki>.
 The Reference section has been migrated from the wiki; the Cookbook will follow.

-> I can’t understand why people are frightened of new ideas.
-I’m frightened of the old ones.
-— _John Cage_

 ## Reference